AgriReceipts/base-1/README.md

 secretary_pithapuram

-Assistant Director (AD) Users:
+🧑‍💼 Assistant Director (AD) Users
-These users are not tied to a committee and have predefined usernames:
+These users are not tied to a specific committee.
+Their usernames are predefined:

 ad_user1

 ad_user2

 ad_user3